3 runners gored racing with bulls at Pamplona’s festival

 PAMPLONA, Spain (AP) — Five people were hospitalized after the opening bull run of this year’s San Fermin festival in Pamplona, including two Americans and a Spaniard who were gored by bulls, officials in the northern Spanish city said Sunday.

-A 46-year old man from San Francisco, California, was gored in the neck in the city’s bullring, at the end of the 850-meter (930-yard) course.
-He was undergoing surgery, the regional government reported.
+A 46-year old man from San Francisco was gored in the neck in the city’s bullring, at the end of the 850-meter (930-yard) course.
+His injuries required surgery, the regional government reported.

-A 23-year old man from Florence, Kentucky and a 40-year-old Spanish man were both gored in their thighs.
+A 23-year old man from Florence, Kentucky and a 40-year-old Spanish man were both gored in the thigh.
 Two young Spanish men sustained head injuries.

-Sunday morning’s inaugural run featured bulls from the Puerto de San Lorenzo cattle breeder, which also caused one goring last year.
+The first run of this year’s festival run featured bulls from the Puerto de San Lorenzo cattle breeder.

-The local Red Cross said its emergency personnel had attended to an additional 48 people for minor injuries, including two who had been trampled by the racing bulls.
+The local Red Cross said emergency personnel attended to 48 people with less serious or minor injuries, including two who were trampled by the racing bulls.

 The run, which lasted 2 minutes and 41 seconds, came after the festival’s official opening — or “Chupinazo” — on Friday, when tens of thousands of party-goers shower each other with wine and champagne in a packed square.